Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 For these reasons, it is RECOMMENDED that all DTLS session be configured to use DTLS Heartbeats and/or watchdog packets.

-DTLS sessions MUST also be deleted when a RADIUS packet fails validation due to a packet being malformed, or when it has an invalid Message-Authenticator or invalid Response Authenticator.
+DTLS sessions MUST also be deleted when a RADIUS packet fails validation due to a packet being malformed, or when it has an invalid Message-Authenticator or invalid Response Authenticator.[^normalizespec]{:jf}
 There are other cases, when the specifications require that a packet received via a DTLS session be "silently discarded".
 In those cases, implementations MAY delete the underlying DTLS session.

+[^normalizespec]: Maybe modify this text to be more similar to the TLS specific text here.

 RADIUS/DTLS clients SHOULD NOT send both RADIUS/UDP and RADIUS/DTLS packets to different servers from the same source socket.
 This practice causes increased complexity in the client application and increases the potential for security breaches due to implementation issues.